ButbkaDrug/butbkadrug.github.io/content/posts/romans-13.md

 Everything that fallowed have happened very quickly.
 Fractions of the second.

 First I thought to myself "Syco"?
 I've heard about syco from boys.
-They teething him and then when he gets really mad and tryis to catch them, they run away.
-But, I've though that they talk about harmless, maybe slightly odd, elderly man.
-This guys look like a killing machine.
-You would not want to mess with him.
+They were telling that they teething a guy.
+And he gets very mad very quckly.
+When he gets really mad, he chases them.
+And they run away.
+It is dump thing to do, that's what I always though.
+But, in my mind, I imagined harmless, maybe slightly odd, elderly man.
+But this guy...
+Man...
+This guys look like a killing machine!
+You would not want to mess around with him.

 As I'm thinking that someone from our crowd shouts:
 - Hey Syco, we're here!!!

-My heart stopped beating.
-As this huge man turn around and charge at us saying no words.
+My heart stopped.
+At that very moment, the guy — a beast of a man, a total unit — turned around and charged at us without a word.

+All the other guys broke into a run — they were ready, they knew what was coming.
+They’d done this many times before.
+But me?
+I froze.
+Blacked out for a split second.

 First thought to reach my mind, was the confident version of me saying: "Don't run.
 You are not with them.
 You did nothing wrong therefore you are safe".

-Then more reasonable thought took over with a counter argument "Do you think he cares?
-He is not in the mood to ask question.
-He is in the mood to fight."

-And I ran.
-As fast as possible.
+Then reason kicked in with a counter-argument: "You think he cares?
+He's not about talk — he’s about violence."

+That argument was strong enough.
+I ran.
+As fast as I could...
+The guy was fast, scary fast.
+But hey, I didn’t need to outrun him.
+Just the slowest guy in our crowd.

-### Sides
+### No choise
+And you know today.
+We can judge yang Viktar.
+Maybe we can say he could do better.
+He shuldn't have been there in the first place.
+And probobly that is true.

-That night I didn't get to chose sides.
+But that night I didn't get to chose.
 I was pulled into a struggle against my will.
+It did not metter that I don't want to be part of this.
+That I was there by acident.
+That I'm sorry.
+The guy would choew me up and spit me out.
+Before I would even say a word.

+I could not escape the situation.
+I had to deside what to do...

+### This world
+Why am I telling this story?
+Because often it is the same with us, when we live the life of worship.
+When we try to glorify God in our thoughts, actions and behaviours.
+Sometimes we find ourselves in the situations we wish would never happened to us.
+And then the question is what do I do?